joshuabenson/go_http_server/readme.md

 ### runing server
 <code>go run server.go</code>
-page can then be viewed at http://localhost:8081/index.html
+<p>page can then be viewed at http://localhost:8081/index.html